-Burns are a common cause of injury during the summer months and especially in July.
-Every year, 13,000 people nationwide find themselves in the emergency room as a result of firework-related injuries.
+Burns injuries specifically are common during the summer, especially during the month of July.
+In fact, every year 13,000 people nationwide find themselves in the emergency room as a result of firework-related injuries.
 Improper use of fireworks can quickly turn a celebration into tragedy as these injuries often leave permanent damage to eyes, hands and the face.

-Here are a few more tips to help you stay safe during your celebrations this year.
+Here are a few more tips to help you stay safe during your Fourth of July celebrations this year.

 - Don’t allow children to handle fireworks, including sparklers.
 Sparklers can reach 2,000 degrees Fahrenheit, that is hotter than a blow torch!